It’s Called A Reading For A Good Reason

 Other times we did everything right and it still turned out badly, no fault of our own.
 Luckily, we can sometimes do everything right and have it actually turn out right, as well.

 We use divination (tools like tarot, astrology, pendulum, dice, bones, geomancy, augury, dreams and runes) to sort out what a situation looks like in advance.
 We call it a reading.
-The problem is that too often, we take it as a royal decree.

 These days, we have GPS and automated instruments that keep our vehicles (planes, trains and automobiles) on track.
 It used to be that if you needed to sail somewhere or move through open terrain, you used the stars, a sexton, a map, ruler, pencil and a bunch of math to take a “reading”.
 Then, you’d trudge forward and do your best to stay on course.
 Then, you’d take another reading, adjust course and go again.